simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * Users must be able to specify the following in Hiera:

-  * global libkv options
+  * global simpkv options
   * any number of backend configurations
   * different configurations for the same backend type (e.g., 'file' backend configurations that persist files to different root directories).

 * Each backend configuration in Hiera must be identified by a name.

-* When configured via Hiera, libkv configuration must include a default backend configuration.
+* When configured via Hiera, simpkv configuration must include a default backend configuration.

-* Users must be able to set a libkv configuration in an individual libkv Puppet function call.
+* Users must be able to set a simpkv configuration in an individual simpkv Puppet function call.

-  * Configuration may include global libkv options and backend configurations.
+  * Configuration may include global simpkv options and backend configurations.
   * Configuration may select a specific, existing, backend configuration.
-  * Configuration must override any Hiera libkv configuration.
+  * Configuration must override any Hiera simpkv configuration.

-* Users must be able to self-identify with an application identifier in an individual libkv Puppet function call.
+* Users must be able to self-identify with an application identifier in an individual simpkv Puppet function call.

   * The application id will be used to look up the appropriate backend configuration to use, when the function call has not already specified it.
-  * The application id can be unique to a caller or shared among libkv function calls.
+  * The application id can be unique to a caller or shared among simpkv function calls.

-    * A shared application id tells libkv that the same backend configuration should be used for all libkv function calls with that id.
+    * A shared application id tells simpkv that the same backend configuration should be used for all simpkv function calls with that id.

-* When more than one backend configuration is specified, the most-specific configuration must be selected for a libkv Puppet function call:
+* When more than one backend configuration is specified, the most-specific configuration must be selected for a simpkv Puppet function call:

-  * When a specific backend is requested in a libkv Puppet function call, that backend will be selected.
+  * When a specific backend is requested in a simpkv Puppet function call, that backend will be selected.
-  * Otherwise, when an application id is specified in a libkv Puppet function call and it matches the name of a backend configuration exactly, that backend will be selected.
+  * Otherwise, when an application id is specified in a simpkv Puppet function call and it matches the name of a backend configuration exactly, that backend will be selected.
-  * Otherwise, when an application id is specified in a libkv Puppet function call and it starts with the name of a backend configuration, that backend will be selected.
+  * Otherwise, when an application id is specified in a simpkv Puppet function call and it starts with the name of a backend configuration, that backend will be selected.
-  * Otherwise, when no application id has been specified in a libkv Puppet function call, or the provided application id does not match the name of any backend configuration, the default backend will be selected.
+  * Otherwise, when no application id has been specified in a simpkv Puppet function call, or the provided application id does not match the name of any backend configuration, the default backend will be selected.

-* When no libkv configuration is specified either in Hiera or in an individual libkv Puppet call, libkv must default to libkv configuration for a local key/value store.
+* When no simpkv configuration is specified either in Hiera or in an individual simpkv Puppet call, simpkv must default to simpkv configuration for a local key/value store.

-  * This requirement supports libkv rollout.
+  * This requirement supports simpkv rollout.

-#### libkv-Provided Plugins and Stores
+#### simpkv-Provided Plugins and Stores

-* libkv must provide a file-based key/store for a local file system and its corresponding plugin
+* simpkv must provide a file-based key/store for a local file system and its corresponding plugin

     * The plugin software may implement the key/store functionality.